-Veggie Lo Mein – A quick and easily customizable stir fry.
+This Veggie Lo Mein is a quick and easily customizable stir fry.
 Ready in less than 30 minutes, this dish makes a great weeknight meal.

 This easy Veggie Lo Mein is intended to bring good luck in the form of a long life if eaten on the first day of the New Year.
 In Asian countries it is tradition to eat long noodles, which signify longevity, on New Year’s Day.
 You have to try to keep the noodles long, only breaking them once they are in your mouth.
 I make no guarantees of course, but why not stack the deck in your favor.
 Give these delicious lo mein noodles a try!